mutagen-io/mutagen/doc/watching.md

 subdirectory of the user's home directory, then a watch is established on the home directory and events are filtered to only those originating from the synchronization root.
 This side-steps the issue of the watch root being deleted (if your home directory is deleted, you have other problems).
-In all other cases a regular polling mechanism is used to avoid exhausting watch/file descriptors.
+In all other cases, a polling mechanism is used to avoid exhausting watch/file descriptors.

 Obviously watching one's home directory is a matter of taste.
 If you want to review this behavior, the code is in